ComplianceAsCode/content/docs/manual/developer/01_introduction.md

 Loss of merge rights:
 - Request: A person can ask to be stripped of merge rights.
-- Timeout: If a person doesn’t actively contribute to the project for a period of 12 months, their merge rights are stripped.
+- Timeout: If a person doesn't actively contribute to the project for a period of 12 months, their merge rights are stripped.
   Active contribution consists of either non-trivial contributions of code, non-trivial reviews, or analyses of problems in issues.
 - Violation: Rights can be also revoked if coding style or conduct are consistently broken.